-&lt;sup>115 For more information on RIX, the Riksbank's system for large-value payments, see "Assessment of the Riksbank's Payment System, RIX, March 2010" on www.riksbank.com.
+124 For more information on RIX, the Riksbank's system for large-value payments, see "Assessment of the Riksbank's system for the settlement of payments 2010" on www.riksbank.com.

-&lt;sup>116 14 Swedish credit institutions, BGC, EMCF, Euroclear Sweden, NASDAQ OMX DM, CLS, the Swedish National Debt Office and the Riksbank are participants in RIX.
+^{125 14} Swedish credit institutions, BGC, EMCF, Euroclear Sweden, NASDAQ OMX DM, CLS, the Swedish National Debt Office and the Riksbank are participants in RIX.

-by one, on condition that the payer has sufficient liquid funds, that is money in his account.
-This settlement method reduces the risk associated with settlement, but on the other hand requires large amounts of liquidity.
-In order to ensure the smooth settlement of payments, the banks are able to cover their liquidity requirements by borrowing intraday funds from the Riksbank.
+Settlement is based on the principle of Real Time Gross Settlement (RTGS).126 This means that the payments are settled immediately, one by one, on condition that the payer has sufficient liquid funds, that is money in his account.
+This settlement method reduces the risk associated with settlement, but on the other hand requires large amounts of liquidity.127 In order to ensure the smooth settlement of payments, the banks are able to cover their liquidity requirements by borrowing intraday funds from the Riksbank.
 All such borrowing is fully secured.
 Some payments are first processed at one of the clearing organisations, i.e. BGC, Euroclear Sweden, NASDAQ OMX DM, EMCF or CLS (more information on these systems is presented below).
 Thereafter, only the remaining net sum is settled in RIX.
 However, the majority of the payments are sent directly from the participants for settlement in RIX.
-In 2009, the average number of transactions in RIX was approximately 10 000 per bank day and the average turnover per day was SEK 665 billion.
+In 2010, the average number of transactions in RIX was approximately 11 800 per bank day and the average turnover per day was SEK 545 billion.

-BGC - the system for retail payments
+BGC - the system for retail payments128